Sanjaydr/MyPortfolio/FinalProjectPart2.md

-   <p><h2>Visual 9:</h2> This sketch shows that the nicotine vapes have doubled in use over the years and I will use the vape pen in place of the bar to show the statistic.</p><br>
+   <p><h2>Visual 9:</h2> This visual shows that the nicotine vapes have doubled in use over the years and I used the vape pen to show the statistic using size as a factor of consumption over time.
+I incorporated the peer feedback and used the size to represent the consumption instead of graph</p><br>
   <div style="position: relative; width: 100%; height: 0; padding-top: 66.6667%;
  padding-bottom: 0; box-shadow: 0 2px 8px 0 rgba(63,69,81,0.16); margin-top: 1.6em; margin-bottom: 0.9em; overflow: hidden;
  border-radius: 8px; will-change: transform;">